 If you prefer a classic Linux terminal instead of an interactive notebook interface, you can select the "Terminal" option from the Launcher.
 Once logged into the JupyterHub interface, after selecting an environment, the Jupyter interface will appear.
 By pressing the '+' button in the tab bar, you can open the Launcher, and the Terminal option will be revealed.

-If you prefer working from an SSH session instead of JupyterHub, you can do so.
+you can do so.
 Read the next FAQ item on how to connect via SSH.
-After logging in, you can run conda env list to list all the available Anaconda environments.

 The instances are also accessible through SSH (and SFTP).
 You can choose to connect in this manner to quickly upload datasets, or if you prefer working from a terminal or an IDE.